 How to Care for Your Scalp:

-- Cleanse your scalp regularly with a gentle shampoo, such as SheaMoisture Jamaican Black Castor Oil Shampoo.
+- Cleanse your scalp regularly with a gentle shampoo, such as Okay black jamaican castor oil moisture growth shampoo.

-- Massage your scalp with oils like peppermint or tea tree oil to promote circulation.
+- Massage your scalp with growth stimulating oils and scalp healing oils like peppermint or tea tree oil to promote circulation.

 - Avoid heavy product build-up by using a clarifying shampoo once a month.